-But the time came when Texas Stadium needed an upgrade.
+But the time came when the old Cowboy Stadium needed an upgrade.
 Jerry Jones wanted to host the Superbowl and the NFL wouldn’t allow it without a domed stadium.
-Ironically, the week the Cowboys did host the Superbowl it was icy and cold.
+Ironically, the week the Cowboys did host the Superbowl in 2011 it was icy and cold.
 Why the NFL let the Giants host a Superbowl in their stadium, I can’t explain, luckily the snowstorm hit the day after.

 Our Dallas Cowboys AT&T Stadium Tour

 Our Dallas Cowboy tour guide was very knowledgeable and added in jokes when he could.
 He told us some interesting facts about the stadium.
 Such as:

 - The video board was the largest in the world at the time the stadium opened, and when they have basketball games the screen is bigger than the court.

 - The retractable end zone doors are the largest in the world, and the retractable roof weighs about the same as 92 Boeing 777s and can open or close in 12 minutes.